cmargieson/website/blog/2024-12-19-marine-radios/index.md

 Example message:

-> "Illusion, registration alpha bravo charlie one two three november, inside Sydney Heads travelling North to Broken Bay arriving 1500.
-Three poeple on board.
+> "Illusion, registration alpha bravo charlie one two three november, inside Sydney Heads traveling North to Broken Bay arriving 1500.
+Three people on board.
 Mobile number: 0412 345 678.
 Over."

 ### Distress Calls and Messages

 :::warning
 Do not transmit false or misleading distress, urgency, or safety messages.
-This is a serious offense that can result in severe penalties, including imprisonment, under the Radiocommunications Act 1992.
+This is a serious offense that can result in severe penalties, including imprisonment, under the Radio-communications Act 1992.
 :::

 Distress calls may be directed to a specific station or broadcast to all stations.
 Mayday is the most urgent, followed by Pan-Pan, and then Securite.
 Mayday has the highest priority and must be given immediate attention, even if other transmissions are in progress.